What is Working Capital, and Why is it Important?

 You can also determine working capital using the current ratio, which is current assets / current liabilities.
-For the current ratio, your goal is to be at or above your industry’s average.
+For the current balance, your goal is to be at or above your industry’s average.
 However, an extraordinarily high current ratio can indicate that you are managing your assets irresponsibly.

 How to Increase your Working Capital

 Improving your working capital is essential to ensure your daily operations are running smoothly.
-Whether you want to apply for a performance bond or cover short-term debt, having positive working capital is crucial.
+Whether you want to apply for a performance bond or short-term cover debt, having positive working capital is crucial.
 Here are some tips to increase your company’s working capital.

 - Capitalize on tax incentives.
 Redirect money towards capital funds by taking advantage of tax incentives.